John Wesley Harding (song): Writing and recording

 Dylan told Jann Wenner in a 1969 Rolling Stone interview that the song "started out to be a long ballad.
 I was gonna write a ballad on ... like maybe one of those old cowboy ... you know, a real long ballad.
 But in the middle of the second verse, I got tired.
 I had a tune, and I didn't want to waste the tune; it was a nice little melody, so I just wrote a quick third verse, and I recorded that."
 Biographer Clinton Heylin states that Dylan has had a well-documented interest in outlaw cowboys, including Jesse James and Billy the Kid, and in the past Dylan has said that his favorite folk song was "John Hardy", whose real-life title character in 1893 murdered another man over a game of craps.
 John Wesley Hardin was another late-19th century outlaw.
-Dylan has stated that he chose John Wesley Hardin for his protagonist over other badmen because his name "[fit] in the tempo" of the song.
+Dylan has stated that he chose John Wesley Hardin for his protagonist over other outlaws because his name "[fit] in the tempo" of the song.
 Dylan added the g to the end of Hardin's name by mistake.

 The song was recorded in two takes on November 6, 1967, in Studio A of Columbia Music Row Studios in Nashville, Tennessee.
 Both of these were considered for the album, but the second take was ultimately chosen.